yazz/VisualJS/README.md

 Coils may be for you if you can answer 'yes' to the following:

 1. You want a batteries included opinionated web framework like Rails or Meteor
-2. You believe that Clojure/Clojurescript is cool
+2. You believe that Clojurescript is cool
 3. The Postgres database and SQL is a good match for your problem domain